RaymRaym/AWSCertificationPrep/saa-c03-cheet-sheet.md

 A vpc spans all of the availability Zones in a Region,After you create a VPC, you can add one or more subnets in each Availability Zone.**a subnet is per AZ**, **AWS reserves 5 IP Addresses(first 4 & last 1) in each subnet**

 - Private VPC Link

+  **A VPC link is a resource in Amazon API Gateway that allows for connecting API routes to private resources inside a VPC.**

 - CIDR blocks